Strategies for a Successful Career Change After 35

 Excessive Fear of Pay Cuts

 Using your current salary as an absolute benchmark severely narrows your options.
 Evaluate compensation not just at entry but including 3-year and 5-year growth potential.
-Taking a temporary pay cut to join a growth company that offers stock options or faster promotion isn't uncommon.
+Taking a temporary pay cut to join a growth company that offers stock options or faster promotion is not uncommon.

 Pride Getting in the Way

 Clinging to previous titles and achievements slows adaptation to new environments.
 Whether you can adopt a "learning" mindset determines success or failure after a mid-career move.
+Especially for cross-industry changes, the willingness to humbly absorb the industry's tacit knowledge earns trust from colleagues quickly.
 (A strategic guide for mid-career job changes)

 How to Approach Job Searching After 35